Thanks for subscribing! Look out for your first newsletter in your inbox soon!

 It also hosts independent shops from around the neighbourhood, a particular highlight among which are the greengrocers selling what’s in season, with the November event famous for persimmons.
 The market usually has around 200 booths, plus a few food trucks for a pick-me-up.
 As with many of Osaka’s markets, it’s best to bring cash.

-Looking for a memorable way to express your gratitude before the year ends?
-Oizumi Ryokuchi Park in Sakai City, Osaka Prefecture, is hosting a sky lantern event over the weekend of December 20–21.
+Looking for a memorable and photogenic way to make a wish or express your gratitude?
+Oizumi Ryokuchi Park in Sakai City, Osaka prefecture, is hosting a sky lantern event over the weekend of July 4–5.

 Entry is free, but to take part in the main activity, you’ll need to purchase a lantern.
 Each hot-air balloon-shaped lantern can admit up to four participants.
-There’s an early-bird discount of ¥4,000 per lantern if purchased online in advance.
-Otherwise, they are ¥4,500 at the door.
+There’s an early-bird discount of ¥4,500 per lantern if purchased online in advance by July 3.
+Otherwise, they are ¥5,000 on the day.

-Do remember to write a wish or a message of gratitude on your lantern before releasing it into the night sky.
+Do remember to write a wish or message on your lantern before releasing it into the night sky.
 Families will be glad to know that the lanterns are fitted with LED lights, making them safe and fun for children.
-With up to 1,500 lanterns illuminating the sky, the event will be a breathtaking sight – even for non-participating onlookers.

-Thanks Lantern 2025 will have a festival-like set-up, with doors opening at 11am and the lantern release scheduled for 7pm.
-Before then, you can enjoy warm treats from the food trucks or partake in some classic funfair games.
-There’s also a giant inflatable play area for children, though this costs ¥500 per person for a 15-minute session.
+Thanks Lantern 2026 will have a festival-like set-up, with doors opening at 3pm and the lantern release scheduled for 8pm.
+Before then, you can enjoy an entertaining lineup of street performances, fill up on café-style light meals and refreshing drinks from the food trucks, and partake in some classic funfair games.
+There’s also a dinosaur-themed inflatable play area for children, though this costs ¥500 per person for a 15-minute session.

 Advertising